bochristopher/HelloHUD/README.md

 ## Usage

+1. Connect your Rokid AR glasses to your phone or Rokid Station
-1. Launch the app
+2. Launch the app — it will display on your AR glasses
-2. Follow the orb — breathe in as it expands, breathe out as it contracts
+3. Follow the orb — breathe in as it expands, breathe out as it contracts
-3. Tap "Start Focus Session" to enter a mindful focus mode
+4. Tap "Start Focus Session" to enter a mindful focus mode
-4. Use as a HUD overlay during work or meditation
+5. Use as an always-visible HUD during work, meditation, or daily activities

 ## License